teancom/codex/aws.md

 monitored, and configure `dbolo` to submit metrics to your `bolo/0` VM in the bolo deployment.

-(Note that this may require configuration of network ACLs, security groups, etc. -- if you experience issues with this step, you might want to start looking in those areas first)
+**NOTE**: This may require configuration of network ACLs, security groups, etc.
+If you experience issues with this step, you might want to start looking in those areas first.

 We will use shield as an example to show you how to configure Bolo Agents.